An exploit requiring admin privilege is NOT an exploit

 * Disclaimer … Note that this is a slightly cynical post, and it’s by no means comprehensive.

-1. 5 Responses to “An exploit requiring admin privilege is NOT an exploit”
+10 thoughts on “An exploit requiring admin privilege is NOT an exploit

 I’ve seen enough people being angry about that it’s possible to turn off UAC in Vista and think it’s a security leak, and think Vista is unsecured as hell, telling people they should convert their religion to linux or mac…